hi,

 Dear all,

-It is not an industry specific problem, it is very much present in every industry and at every level.
-Essentially the candidates, after procuring the offer letter with the revised CTC, gets into a phase wherein now they can negotiate with the existing employer in terms of CTC/onsite opportunity etc. Apart from this, they also negotiate it with other prospective employers.
+It is not an industry-specific problem; it is very much present in every industry and at every level.
+Essentially, the candidates, after procuring the offer letter with the revised CTC, get into a phase wherein now they can negotiate with the existing employer in terms of CTC/onsite opportunity, etc. Apart from this, they also negotiate with other prospective employers.

 From India, Gurgaon